Notes on the Geography of Mexico: Guanajuato

 Lo and behold: on the right-hand side of the upper corner here you can still make out the name "Allende."

-And here, plain as day, is the name "Hidalgo," for Miguel Hidalgo y Costilla, the priest who led the revolution and who wrote of the gachapines, the men who came from Spain to Mexico to find their fortune, that the "force behind all their toil is sordid avarice.
+And here, plain as day, is the name "Hidalgo," for Miguel Hidalgo y Costilla, the priest who led the revolution and who wrote of the gachapines, the men who came from Spain to Mexico to find their fortune.
+The "force behind all their toil is sordid avarice.
 They are only Catholics through policy, their true god is money."

 Percy Martin continues: "The Alhóndiga, or Castillo de Granaditas, is a perfectly square, flat-roofed, solid-looking building, not in the least suggestive of anything else but what it is--a gaol."
 That's what it had become following a suggestion by the Emperor Maximilian, who visited Guanajuato in 1864.
 Two years later, he was captured and executed by Republican forces under Benito Juarez.
 Díaz would get off a lot easier, retiring to Europe and dying in Paris in 1915, age 84.